Low Histamine Coffee for MCAS (Also Mold Free Coffee)

 Research suggests that roasting doesn’t really get rid of these pesticides either.

-Let’s go back to mold on coffee beans.
-We know mold is a HUGE issue for Mast Cell Activation Syndrome or Histamine Intolerance.
+You may know that mold is a HUGE issue for Mast Cell Activation Syndrome or Histamine Intolerance.

-And mold is also a BIG issue with coffee.
+And mold is a BIG issue you have to consider when it comes to coffee.

 First of all, coffee is grown in warm, moist climates.
 This makes it an ideal place for mold to thrive.

 After the coffee beans are picked from the tree, they go to production.
 And a lot of things can go wrong during coffee production.
-Often the result is a mold of some sort.
+Often production results in a mold of some sort.

 Yeast and bacteria are also often used to naturally process the coffee after picking.